AdobeDocs/graphql-mesh-gateway/src/pages/gateway/getting-started.md

 ## Configure your environment

-Once you have an Adobe IO account, you can use the CLI interface to start configuring your APIs with the schema management service.
+Once you have an Adobe IO account, you can use the command line interface (CLI) to start configuring your APIs with the schema management service.

 1. Install the [schema management plugin] in your project directory: